pirelenito/js_that_lives_on/slides/modular_code.md

 # It looks like a IIFE!

 --
-# Why you no CommonsJS?
+# Why we no CommonsJS?

 --
 ## CommonsJS